idossha/TI-2024/README.md

 ### Scripts:

-1. **txt2csv.py:** will take .txt output from Brainstorm after refinement and will put in a .csv format for SimNIBS to work with.
+1. **txt2csv.py:** will take .txt output from Brainstorm/EGI system and will put in a .csv format for SimNIBS to work with.

-   - Execution from command line: python3 txt2csv.py input.txt output.csv

 2. **csv2geo.py:** will take the data and format it to Gmsh language for 3D visualization.
 3. **txt2mat.py:** will give you a .mat file compatible for Brainstorm co-registration.
 4. **auto-charm.sh:** will run through all your ppt directories and run the `charm` function from SimNIBS to segment and mesh MRIs.